Graphon Quantum Filtering Systems: Introduction

-\paragraph*{Organization} The paper is organized as follows.
+\paragraph*{Organization.} The paper is organized as follows.
 In Section~\ref{sec:pre}, we recall the main notions from quantum filtering theory, graphon theory, and the Fubini extension.
 Section~\ref{sec:particles} presents the formalism of non-exchangeable observed interacting quantum particles.
 In Section~\ref{sec:MF}, we introduce the limiting graphon quantum filtering system in a heuristic manner and then study its well-posedness.
 Section~\ref{sec:Chaos} is devoted to the rigorous derivation of this system for blockwise interactions under perfect measurement efficiency.
-Section~\ref{sec:Application} discusses applications to graphon-based quantum dynamic games and quantum state preparation.
+Section~\ref{sec:Application} discusses applications to quantum state preparation and graphon-based quantum dynamic games.
 Section~\ref{sec:concludes} concludes the paper with some perspectives for future research.
 Appendix~\ref{sec:appA} discusses the principle of indistinguishability in quantum mechanics, while Appendix~\ref{sec:appB} contains technical results concerning the linear and nonlinear equations.